Enron: Project development and management services

-Enron manufactured gas valves, circuit breakers, thermostats, and electrical equipment in Venezuela by means of INSELA SA, a 50–50 joint venture with General Electric.
+Enron manufactured gas valves, circuit breakers, thermostats, and electrical equipment in Venezuela using INSELA SA, a 50–50 joint venture with General Electric.
 Enron owned three paper and pulp products companies: Garden State Paper, a newsprint mill; as well as Papiers Stadacona and St. Aurelie Timberlands.
 Enron had a controlling stake in the Louisiana-based petroleum exploration and production company Mariner Energy.

 EnronOnline

 Enron opened EnronOnline, an electronic trading platform for energy commodities, on November 29, 1999.
 Conceptualized by the company's European Gas Trading team, it was the first web-based transaction system that allowed buyers and sellers to buy, sell, and trade commodity products globally.
 It allowed users to do business only with Enron.
 The site allowed Enron to transact with participants in the global energy markets.
 The main commodities offered on EnronOnline were natural gas and electricity, although there were 500 other products including credit derivatives, bankruptcy swaps, pulp, gas, plastics, paper, steel, metals, freight, and TV commercial time.
-At its maximum, more than $6 billion worth of commodities were transacted by means of EnronOnline every day, but specialists questioned how Enron reported trades and calculated its profits, saying that the same fraudulent accounting that was rampant at Enron's other operations may have been used in trading.
+At its maximum, more than $6 billion worth of commodities were transacted using EnronOnline every day, but specialists questioned how Enron reported trades and calculated its profits, saying that the same fraudulent accounting that was rampant at Enron's other operations may have been used in trading.

 After Enron's bankruptcy in late 2001, EnronOnline was sold to the Swiss financial giant UBS.
-Within a year, UBS abandoned its efforts to relaunch the division, and closed it in November 2002.
+Within a year, UBS abandoned its efforts to relaunch the division and closed it in November 2002.

 Enron International

 Enron International (EI) was Enron's wholesale asset development and asset management business.
 Its primary emphasis was developing and building natural gas power plants outside North America.
-Enron Engineering and Construction Company (EECC) was a wholly owned subsidiary of Enron International, and built almost all of Enron International's power plants.
-Unlike other business units of Enron, Enron International had a strong cash flow on bankruptcy filing.
+Enron Engineering and Construction Company (EECC) was a wholly owned subsidiary of Enron International and built almost all of Enron International's power plants.
+Unlike other business units of Enron, Enron International had a strong cash flow at the bankruptcy filing.
 Enron International consisted of all of Enron's foreign power projects, including ones in Europe.

 The company's Teesside plant was one of the largest gas-fired power stations in the world, built and operated by Enron from 1989, and produced 3 percent of the United Kingdom's energy needs.
 Enron owned half of the plant's equity, with the remaining 50 percent split between four regional electricity companies.

 Management

-Rebecca Mark was the CEO of Enron International until she resigned to manage Enron's newly acquired water business, Azurix, during 1997.
+Rebecca Mark was the CEO of Enron International until she resigned to manage Enron's newly acquired water business, Azurix, in 1997.
 Mark had a major role in the development of the Dabhol project in India, Enron's largest international endeavor.